JEdelstein25/dot-net-4-8-migration-example/README.md

-# Legacy .NET Framework 4.8 Australian Tax Calculator
+# .NET 8 Australian Tax Calculator

-A comprehensive Australian tax calculation application built using legacy .NET Framework 4.8 technologies.
-This project serves as an example of enterprise-grade legacy .NET applications and migration patterns.
+A comprehensive Australian tax calculation application built using modern .NET 8 technologies.
+This project serves as an example of enterprise-grade .NET applications and demonstrates successful migration from .NET Framework 4.8.

 ## Overview